-If you want to lose weight with interval fasting, sugar is an absolute taboo.
+If you want to lose weight with intermittent fasting, sugar is an absolute taboo.

 This requirement is very easy to implement, because there are countless healthy substances that can be used to replace harmful sugars.

 Sugar is an everyday food sin that we can hardly avoid in the run-up to Christmas, to delicious cookies and chocolate Christmas men.
 But it is not only in Advent that it is a hard task to avoid sugary foods.

 Because, as is all too often the case, the devil is in the detail.
 Ketchup, soda, fries – even these foods contain an immense amount of the white sugar devil.

 No wonder, then, that each of us eats an average of 36 kilos of sugar per year.
 The daily balance is therefore about 100g, which is well above the average of 25g, which the World Health Organization recommends.